MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsCallingPolicy.md

 ```

 ### -AllowTranscriptionForCalling
 Determines whether post-call transcriptions are allowed.
-Set this to TRUE to allow.
-Set this to FALSE to prohibit.
+Set this to True to allow.
+Set this to False to prohibit.

 ```yaml
 Type: Boolean